 Point Loma Nazarene University encourages the use of technology for learning, communication, and collaboration.
-However, cell phones must be turned off before class begins.
-Laptops, tablets and all other electronic devices cannot be used during lecture/discussion without permission by the instructor or authorized by the Disability Resource Center (DRC).
-The use of these technology devices during any class period will count in your absence.
+However, cell phones must be turned off or on silent before class begins.
+Laptops must be used for note taking purposes only.
+Any distracting use of a electronic device may result in an absence for that class period.